Liover Peguero Preview, Player Props: Pirates vs. Royals

 - The Royals have a 5.17 team ERA that ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to surrender 171 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- Royals pitchers combine to give up 171 total home runs at a clip of 1.3 per game (to rank 24th in the league).

+- The Royals are sending Ragans (5-4) to the mound to make his seventh start of the season.
+He is 5-4 with a 3.81 ERA and 71 strikeouts in 59 2/3 innings pitched.

-- His last appearance was out of the bullpen on Wednesday when the righty threw four scoreless innings against the Oakland Athletics while giving up two hits.
+- In his last appearance on Wednesday against the Oakland Athletics, the lefty went six scoreless innings while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.